Konloch/InjectedCalculator/README.md

 ## 👨‍💻 Disclaimer
 + This is more of a fun experiment, don't take it too seriously.
 + Only 4 operations supported. (`Add`, `Subtract`, `Multiply`, `Divide`)
 + No decimal / floating point / parentheses support.
-(Integers only / limited scope support)
+(Integers only / limited order of operations support)